Lucho-A/TCP-Syn-Port-Scanner/README.md

 Intended for auditing/security assessment and educational purposes, the program scan by using a TCP Stealth mode, the X top risk ports of a server (max.
 5000).

-For a complete Cyber & Security framework, as well, for others systems/plattforms assessment (Cybersecurity, Oracle, AIX, SAP HANA, among others), pls, contact me! <luis.alfie@gmail.com>
+For a complete Cybersecurity framework, as well, for others systems/plattforms assessment (Cybersecurity, Oracle, AIX, SAP HANA, among others), pls, contact me! <luis.alfie@gmail.com>

 Example: sudo ./TCP-Syn-Port-Scanner lucho-alfie.ddns.net 10